lchandelier/portfolio/_posts/blog/2016-11-21-accessibility-front-tips.markdown

 For example, if you use a CSS sprite to put a list of social network buttons, you must have a hidden text that allows screen readers to know what these images are.
 If you have not filled in this text, you will see it quickly with this trick.

 ## Conclusion
 Here are the methods I put in place on all new projects I work on even if accessibility is not in the scope.
-As you can see, it's quick to set up and does not ask to dive into repositories or have a big knowledge on the subject.
+As you can see, it’s quick to set up and does not ask to dive into repositories or have a big knowledge on the subject.
 It also has no impact on the design (except for the outline but it is very minor) and it helps people using assistive technologies, although much remains to be done.

 ## Some tools to go further
-A [very diverse list of resources](https://github.com/atalan/a11y-resources/blob/master/list-of-a11y-resources.md "Atalan's Github (new window)"){:target="_blank"}{:rel="noopener"} on accessibility (articles, best practices, JavaScript plugins, ...)
+A [very diverse list of resources](https://github.com/atalan/a11y-resources/blob/master/list-of-a11y-resources.md "Atalan’s Github (new window)"){:target="_blank"}{:rel="noopener"} on accessibility (articles, best practices, JavaScript plugins, ...)